 It can be the bane of fundraising committees – finding volunteers.

-In these days of busy lives, single parent households and mortgage stress, people are prone to crossing the street and avoiding your eyes if they think you are going to approach them for help with the latest fundraising effort.
+In these ultra-busy times, people are prone to crossing the street and avoiding your eyes if they think you are going to approach them for help with the latest fundraising effort.
 Is this familiar to anyone?

-STEP 10: Start early – start work this year on finding next year’s crop of volunteers.
+Start work this year on finding next year’s crop of volunteers.
 Why not get this year’s volunteers to help you write role descriptions for next year – after all, who could be better qualified for the job?
 And get this year’s volunteers to help with recruiting next year’s volunteers, and watch that network expand!

 You might also be interested in: